-- Bank Approved in 2022 - Credits for Indiana bats and northern long-eared bats - Maternal habitat and hibernaculum-based credits - Our protected hibernacula is used by almost 80,000 Indiana bats every winter
+- Bank Approved in 2022 - Credits for Indiana bats and northern longeared bats - Maternal habitat and hibernaculum-based are disc. - Our protected hibernacula are used by almost 100,000 Indiana bats every winter

-The Bat Conservation Bank of Indiana is specifically intended to create synergy between society's transition to a lowcarbon economy and the protection of critical natural habitats and the ecological services these habitats provide.
+The Bat Conservation Bank of Indiana is specifically intended to create synergy between society's transition to a low-carbon economy and the protection of critical natural habitats and the ecological services these habitats provide.